muratcangencturk/prompter/README.md

 Prompter is a small web application that generates creative prompts for AI models.
 It runs entirely in the browser using HTML, TailwindCSS and vanilla JavaScript.

-Prompt templates are now loaded from a separate `prompts.js` file for faster page loading.
+Prompt templates are loaded from individual JSON files located under the `prompts/` directory.

 ![Screenshot](icons/logo.svg)

 ## Features

 - Works offline after the first visit
-- Fast loading thanks to the local `prompts.js` file
+- Fast loading thanks to locally cached JSON prompt files
 - Light and dark themes
 - English and Turkish interface
 - Twelve prompt categories with over 1.7M combinations